-When I say “education at all levels,” I mead “all levels,” including early childhood education and adult literacy.
+When I say “education at all levels,” I mean “all levels,” including early childhood education and adult literacy.
 During the budget battle of 2018, the Republicans left $56 million in earmarked federal childcare subsidies on the table.
-In the middle of the night, I proposed an amendment to the budget to spend those funds, but it was not in the GOP game plan to restore any of the $80 million in childcare subsidies that they cut during the Great Recession.
-Arizona is the ONLY STATE in the US that didn’t take the federal funds.
-If re-elected, I will propose that we appropriate the $56 million to fund childcare subsidies.
-Along with tiered reimbursement for childcare, which passed in 2018, the $56 million will help low-income families access high-quality child care.
+In the middle of the night, I proposed an amendment to the budget to spend those funds, but it was not in the GOP game plan to restore any of the $80 million in childcare subsidies that they cut during the Brewer/Pierce era of extreme austerity.
+Arizona is the ONLY STATE in the US that didn’t take the federal funds in 2018; the lobbyists said that one Legislator stopped $56 million from being distributed to families living in poverty.
+The state has since decided to take those federal funds, but state childcare subsidies were never restored.

-For more information, here are a few blog posts on education.
+For more information, here are more blog posts and YouTube links on education.

 Here is a video on education that I did for my 2016 campaign.